meilisearch/specifications/text/0118-search-api.md

 - Required: False

 Returns the `offset` search parameter used for the query.
-This field is returned only when None of `page` and `hitsPerPage` are used as a query parameter.
+This field is returned only when none of `page` and `hitsPerPage` are used as a query parameter.

 See [explanation](#3181-navigating-search-results-by-page-selection) on the different ways of navigating search results.